 The DRO declares the House of Representatives nominations received for their division at 12 noon, 24 hours after the close of nominations.
 Following the declaration the DRO conducts two draws for ballot paper positions.

 The first draw assigns a number to each candidate and the second draw determines the order in which candidates appear on the ballot paper.

 The AEO declares the nominations received for the Senate in their state or territory at 12 noon, 24 hours after the nominations close.
 After the declaration, the AEO conducts the draws for positions on the ballot paper.

 In Senate elections, the names of candidates included in groups are placed on the ballot paper to the left and ahead of the names of candidates not included in groups.

 The AEO determines the order of groups and ungrouped candidates on the ballot paper by conducting a public draw for positions.
 This draw is conducted in two parts, with each part consisting of two draws:

-Ungrouped candidates do not lodge a group voting ticket and so do not have a box above the line on the Senate ballot paper.
+Ungrouped candidates do not have a box above the line on the Senate ballot paper.